 One of the factors behind this trend is that network equipment is often exposed to service conditions not covered by design and type testing.
 Another factor is that requirements set out in some of today’s standards are regarded as not stringent enough to reflect what actually occurs in the field.
 All this has lead to testing with increased durations, new test methodologies and more demanding pass requirements.

 Non-standardized tests impose special requirements not only on the skills of testing staff but also on the test equipment itself, that needs to be flexible and easily moved despite being large and heavy.
-This edited contribution to INMR by Dr. Dan Windmar of STRI in Sweden presents examples that illustrate different types of non-standardized laboratory testing.
+This edited 2019 contribution to INMR by experts at STRI in Sweden reviewed examples of non-standardized laboratory testing.

 Type and development tests are carried out on a range of equipment and components exposed to different types of HV transients during service.
 Such tests see creation and application of different types of transient overvoltages.
 While these have typically been mostly for research and development purposes, there is now also a growing requirement coming either from equipment manufacturers or from grid operators.
 For example, testing was performed to create a voltage wave applied to the test object with rise time of less than 20 µs, duration of at least 1.05 s and amplitude of 1010 kV.
 Similarly, another test required having a DC voltage of 450 kV of opposite polarity on one side and applying the DC transient voltage on the other.
 Two DC generators, in combination with a circuit breaker, were used for this test.

 During 2018, STRI received a request to perform a test to create a transient with resonance frequency, dc voltage level and time duration as close as possible to what had been measured in the field.
 While test circuit parameters were provided by the customer, STRI designed the test layout which consisted of an outdoor 70 m long bus bar together with a circuit breaker that was opened and closed to create the DC transient voltage.